KasprLab/tic-tac-toe/README.md

 - CSS Grid
 - Javascript
 - DOM
-- Heroku
+- Surge

-Project Journal
+### Project Journal

-Tuesday, 13/07/2021 - After reviewing the app, I realized that I have not update Github with the latest version.
-I have made a list of a few things to do and will need to go through them
+**Tuesday, 13/07/2021** - After reviewing the app, I realized that I have not update Github with the latest version.
+I have made a list of a few things to do and will need to go through them.

-Friday, 16/07/2021 - I've updated the production version with codes from test app today.
+**Friday, 16/07/2021** - I've updated the production version with codes from test app today.
 Finally I can go through the app and list areas need to be improve and features to be added.

+### Questions

+- Why do I choose CSS Grid?

+### Tasks List

+- Outcome messages
+- Reset button
+- Choose a google font

+### Future Features

+- Animated fonts or shapes for selection entry and winning message
+- Mobile focus design for iPhone X